-This course will focus on principles of managing change and conflict in church or Christian organizations.
-Attention will be given on (a) interpersonal communication and conflict management in human relationships within Christian organization (b) how leaders can effectively maximize change initiatives and (c) productive use of conflict.
+This course will focus on principles of managing change and conflict in churches or Christian organizations.
+Attention will be given to a) interpersonal communication and conflict management in human relationships within Christian organizations, b) how leaders can effectively maximize change initiatives, and c) productive use of conflict.